The Sunshine Coast: A complete guide

 Maleny

 The small village of Maleny is set amongst fertile land that has long been used by farmers.
 Once it was mainly dairy, but now there’s a whole range of produce.
-You can ind some of it at Maleny Food Co, which is particularly famous for its cheese and ice cream.
+You can find some of it at Maleny Food Co, which is particularly famous for its cheese and ice cream.

 Maleny Food Co, Sunshine Coast